iipeace/guider/README.md

 =======

 ```
-To view a list of all commands supported by Guider, enter one of the following commands:
+To view a list of all commands supported by Guider, use one of the following commands:
     $ python3 guider/guider.py --help
     $ python3 -m guider --help
     $ guider --help

-To start tracing for all threads, use the following command:
+To start tracing for all threads:
     # python3 guider/guider.py rec -a

-To start tracing for all threads, use the following command:
+To start tracing for all threads:
     $ python3 guider/guider.py top -a

-To view options and examples for each command, enter a command in the following format:
+To view options and examples for each command:
     $ python3 guider/guider.py rec -h
     $ python3 guider/guider.py top -h

-To view the output of Guider, visit the following link:
+For more information and detailed usage examples, visit the Guider Wiki.
     - https://github.com/iipeace/guider/wiki
 ```